MareliBasson/expenses-app-challenge/README.md

 A list of links or people I consulted while building the project on topics i'm not as familiar with, either

--   Ralf Kistner - question about strange build behaviour: without default port builds fine, with default port sometimes returns blank page, but fine on refresh
+-   Ralf Kistner
+    -   question about strange build behaviour: without default port builds fine, with default port sometimes returns blank page, but fine on refresh
+    -   help with debugging the image upload 500 error
 -   Leon van Niekerk - partner/rubber duck
--   Simon de la Rouviere - help with debugging the image upload 500 error
 -   API Calls setup
     -   https://stackoverflow.com/questions/38510640/how-to-make-a-rest-post-call-from-reactjs-code
 -   Image Loader